 Vegetarian or vegan diets

 Additionally, the FDA does not regulate multivitamins.
 This means a person should be cautious when choosing a multivitamin.
-They should research the company and look at customer reviews before making a purchase to ensure the product is safe.
+They need to research the company and look at customer reviews before making a purchase to help ensure the product is safe.
 They should only buy products that clearly list the ingredients, their amounts, and the dosage.

 A person can also ask a healthcare professional for recommendations.

 If a person thinks they have a vitamin or mineral deficiency, they should speak with a healthcare professional.
-A simple blood test can determine any deficiencies that may be present, and a doctor can advise on how a person can increase their levels of relevant vitamins or minerals.
+A simple blood test can determine any deficiencies that may be present, and a doctor can advise on how someone can increase their levels of relevant vitamins or minerals.

 Below are answers to some common questions about multivitamins.

 Many companies market their multivitamins as dietary supplements containing vitamins, minerals, herbs, and amino acids, among other ingredients.

 According to the FDA, these products can help provide the body with vital substances or reduce the risk of certain conditions.